 Assessment of student work is often regarded as a technical question, where ways of assessing students more efficiently, accurately, and fairly are sought.
 For example, how reliable can assessors of essays in the humanities be?
 (Is double or triple marking by different people a safeguard?)
 How can luck be minimised in multiple choice answers?
 Is continuous assessment fairer than summative?
 How useful are highly prescriptive statements about what compose different achievement standards?
 Should various disabilities, social, mental and physical, affect the assessment process, and how?

 If aspects of progressive educational thinking are taken seriously, then high stakes assessment may be argued as inimical to safe and creative learning environments.
 Some assessment regimes may favour superficial student performance, outweighing deeper and more authentic learning.
 At various times in history moral character and behaviour have impacted assessments.
 (A modern example of this: ‘Should regular class attendance be a factor affecting grades or passing?’)
 Is it ethical to fail or pass students, disregarding their individual learning circumstances?
 Is it ethical or irresponsible not to fail students in some circumstances?

-As a question for psychology as a science
+As a question for psychology

 As a political and sociological question